jaketae/jaketae.github.io/_posts/2020-06-16-numerical-methods.md

     F(x) = 0.25 * x ** 4 - 20.0 * x ** 1

-While it's great that we can calcuate derivatives and integrals, one very obvious drawback of this direct approach is that we cannot deal with non-polynomial functions, such as exponentials or logarithms.
+While it's great that we can calculate derivatives and integrals, one very obvious drawback of this direct approach is that we cannot deal with non-polynomial functions, such as exponentials or logarithms.
 Moreover, the list index representation is unable to represent polynomials that include terms whose powers are not positive integers.
 For these reasons, we will need some other methods of calculating derivatives as well.
 Hence the motivation for approximation methods, outlined in the section below.

 ## Approximation